MoOyeg/simple-ocp-costmgmt-script/README.md

 # simple-ocp-costmgmt-script

-Simple OCP CostMgmt Use Cases
+Simple OCP CostMgmt Use Cases.
-Repo to eventually provide a series of ancillary OCP costmgmt use cases At the movememnt provides a simple script to help pull data from OCP costmgmt and label cluster projects with the cost of that specific project
+Repo to eventually provide a series of ancillary OCP costmgmt use cases.

+At the moment provides a simple script to help pull data from OCP costmgmt and label cluster projects with the cost of that specific project

 ## Requirements
 - Python 3.10